 Laos has many excellent ways to volunteer for those who like helping out in communities while abroad.
 We plan to do just that.
 As we travel we do want to find ways to give back and this is the perfect opportunity.
 With programs like Big Brother Mouse Project, volunteers help children learn how to read and improve their English skills.
 There is also Cope, which provides assistance and rehabilitation to those who were injured during the Vietnam war (details on both below).

-Ok, this post is mostly for the ladies, but men might learn something, too.
+Ok, this post is mostly for the ladies (and those without convenient anatomy), but others might learn something, too.